michael545/euphemia/README.md

 ## Key Concepts/Definitions

 - **Market Coupling (MC):** Eliminates the need to acquire separate transmission capacity rights for cross-border trades.
 Trades are determined by the MC mechanism.
-- **Economic Surplus (Welfare):** The algorithm maximizes the sum of consumer surplus, producer surplus, and congestion rent across all regions.
+- **Economic Surplus (Welfare):** The algorithm maximizes the sum of consumer surplus, producer surplus, and congestion rent across all coupled regions.
 - **Flow-Based Constraints:** Power flows induced by executed orders (net positions) must not exceed the capacity of the network.
 - **PTDF (Power Transfer Distribution Factor):** Indicates how much net positions (energy exchanges) utilize the capacity of specific network elements.
 - **RAM (Remaining Available Margin):** The available left capacity (in MW) on a network constraint for energy exchanges.